commerce-docs/pagebuilder-examples/Example/README.md

 The Page Builder team members created these modules to serve as examples for learning.
 They are not fully tested or guaranteed to work perfectly.
 However, we will do our best to improve these examples and keep them updated with the latest releases of Page Builder.

+- **[DeactivatingPageBuilder](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/DeactivatingPageBuilder)** — This example module shows you how to disable Page Builder for a particular page in Magento, specifically Pages, Blocks, and Dynamic Blocks.
+Created by [Bruce Denham](https://magentocommeng.slack.com/messages/UA3GYB2KW).

 - **[PageBuilderExtensionBaseForms](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBaseForms)** — This module shows you how to remove fields and fieldsets from Page Builder's built-in forms.
 Created by [Bruce Denham](https://magentocommeng.slack.com/messages/UA3GYB2KW).

 - **[PageBuilderExtensionText](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionText)** — This module shows you how to customize the Page Builder's Text toolbar, integrate your own theme's typography, and add TinyMCE's `code` plugin to the toolbar so you can view the HTML code directly.
 Created by [Bruce Denham](https://magentocommeng.slack.com/messages/UA3GYB2KW).